Integration-Automation/AutoControlGUI/docs/source/Eng/doc/generate_report/generate_report_doc.rst

-報告產生 文件
+Generate Report
 ----

-Generate Report 可以生成以下格式的報告
+* Generate Report can generate reports in the following formats:
  * HTML
  * JSON
  * XML

-* Generate Report 主要用來記錄與確認有哪些步驟執行，執行是否成功，
-* 如果要使用 Generate Report 需要先設定紀錄為 True，使用 test_record_instance.init_record = True
-* 下面的範例有搭配 keyword and executor 如果看不懂可以先去看看 executor 以下是產生 HTML 的範例。
+* Generate Report is mainly used to record and confirm which steps were executed and whether they were successful or not.
+* If you want to use Generate Report, you need to set the recording to True by using test_record_instance.init_record = True.
+* The following example is used with keywords and an executor.
+If you don't understand, please first take a look at the executor.

+Here's an example of generating an HTML report.

 .. code-block:: python